-Noise regulation demand estimates societal and environmental need for ecosystems that can absorb and reflect anthropogenic noise.
+Noise regulation demand estimates the societal and environmental need for ecosystems that can absorb and reflect anthropogenic noise.

 Noise regulation demand was mapped using a modified version on an EcoServ GIS model.
-The model combines one indicator that maps noise sources (inverse log distance to different road classes and railways, custom built for the study area based on Defra noise modelling) and two indicators of societal demand for noise abatement (population density, and Index of Multiple Deprivation health scores).
+The model combines one indicator that maps noise sources (inverse log distance to different road classes and railways, custom-built for the study area based on Defra noise modelling) and two indicators of societal demand for noise abatement (population density and Index of Multiple Deprivation health scores).

-Scores are on a 1 to 100 scale, relative to values present within the study area.
+Scores are on a 1 to 100 scale relative to values present within the study area.
 High values (red) indicate areas that have the highest demand for noise regulation as a service.

-Figure 10 shows noise regulation demand across the Buckinghamshire region.
-Demand is greatest in urban areas close to major roads, as these contain large populations, with potentially poor health scores, that would benefit from noise abatement from the main roads.
-The greatest demand occurs in Aylesbury and High Wycombe and there is also significant demand in Chesham.
-Note the major impact of the M40 motorway along the south of the county and the M25 in the south-east corner, with noise pollution spreading much further than for the A roads and railways.
+Figure 10 shows noise regulation demand across the Milton Keynes region.
+Demand is greatest in urban areas close to major roads, as these contain large populations with potentially poor health scores that would benefit from noise reduction from the main roads.
+Note the major impact of the A5 and other main roads running through the centre of the urban area.
+The spread of noise from the M1 is much greater, but there are far less houses close by.